Code-Crusaders-NWU/HumanMovementSciences-NWU/Documentation/Functionality/Data Management.md

 Error handling is used in all of the retrieval processes, returning the correct and appropriate responses.

 ## Data Integrity
-The following is used to ensure data entegrity:
+The following is used to ensure data integrity:
 - Validation: Data is validated both at the model and service functions before any data is processed (stored, updated, or deleted).

 - Logging: logging is implemented to keep track of important operations.
-Logs shows us visible system behavior and can assist with troubleshooting.
+Logs shows us visible system behaviour and can assist with troubleshooting.

 ## Data Maintenance
 - Error Handling: Errors encountered during data operations are caught and logged, the system then responds with appropriate HTTP status codes and error messages, helping maintain operational and functional reliability.